SC Gov. McMaster: Florence will bring more rainfall than Hugo did

-COLUMBIA — Gov. Henry McMaster urged all South Carolinians in evacuation zones to get out of Hurricane Florence's destructive path and doubled-down that those not on the coast should consider fleeing if they're in a low-lying area, he said.
+COLUMBIA — Gov. Henry McMaster urged all South Carolinians in evacuation zones to get out of Hurricane Florence's destructive path and doubled-down that those not ordered to go should consider fleeing if they're in a low-lying area.

 "Go ahead and leave and go to find high ground because you may be in danger.
 This is a big, big storm," he said Wednesday.